Ceiling Cracks: Identify, Reasons, and How to Fix

 - Increased energy bills: Ceiling cracks break the insulation layer, allowing indoor air to escape and outdoor air to enter, forcing HVAC systems to work harder.

-How to Fix Roof Ceiling Crack?
+How to Fix a Ceiling Crack?

 - Seal roof leaks first: Inspect and repair damaged roofing membranes, flashing, and joints to stop water intrusion before patching the ceiling.